Rx Overview - Custom Foot Orthoses

 The following is an overview of the multiple options available on our custom foot orthotic prescription form.
-Clients can contact ProLab Medical Consultants or Client Services to answer questions or offer recommendations.
+Short online videos are also available - click here to view.
+Clients may contact ProLab Medical Consultants or Client Services for answers to questions or recommendations.

 Always include the patient’s weight and diagnosis.
 Failure to include this information may cause a delay in production.
 The weight helps us determine the correct thickness and rigidity of the orthoses.
 The diagnosis is used in cast and prescription evaluation.

 Pathology Specific and Specialty Orthoses have predefined specifications.
-By checking one of the boxes, we will produce the device exactly as described on the back of the prescription form.
+By checking one of the boxes, we will produce the device exactly as described on the orthotic specifications chart.
 You may override any of the predefined specifications by selecting an alternative option in Part B.

 Select the production method (vacuum-formed or direct-milled), color, and rigidity/flexibility of the polypropylene shell.
 If you select only the shell type, we will make a semirigid device using standard specifications for heel cup depth, orthotic width, and cast fill.
 If you choose only shell rigidity or thickness, we will make a vacuum-formed, black, polypropylene device.